The Nar Phu Trek is a truly off-the-beaten-path journey, starting from Koto and concluding at Chame, covering approximately 100 to 120 kilometers.

-The Nar Phu Valley trek is in the rain shadow of the Himalayas, meaning the landscape is much drier and more barren than at lower elevations to the south, and much more similar to Tibet.
+The Nar Phu Valley Trek is in the rain shadow of the Himalayas, meaning the landscape is much drier and more barren than at lower elevations to the south, and much more similar to Tibet.
 It is rarely visited, meaning the villages are simple and the landscape rugged.
-Traveling here is a perfect way to see how all Nepal once was, before the development of roads and modern conveniences.
-The trails are rugged and at times are cut high into the sides of the cliff.
+Traveling here is a perfect way to see how Nepal once was, before the development of roads and modern conveniences.
+The trails are rugged and, at times, are cut high into the sides of the cliff.
 There are also high passes to cross.
 The trek in general is quite challenging and best suited to experienced trekkers who are confident in the mountains.

-The journey starts in Besisahar, and drives the initial part of the old Annapurna Circuit route, as it was before the road was built.
-The trek itself begins in Dharapani (1960m).
-Stunning views of Manaslu (8163m) will open up on the first day of trekking, as you steadily ascend.
+The journey starts from Koto via Besisahar, and Dharapani drives the initial part of the old Annapurna Circuit route, as it was before the road was built.
+The trek itself begins from Koto at 2600 meters.

 Continue on to Nar, the other main village in this area, which is a bit more lively than Phu.
 Push on to cross the Khang La (5320m).
-Crossing the pass will be a challenge at this altitude, and requires one of the longest walking days on the trek.
-After crossing the pass, descend down to Ngawal, significantly lower at 3670m.
-Connecting the Popular Annapurna Circuit trail at Pisang toward Chame vila Gyaru and from Chame we will drive back to Kathmandu.
+Crossing the pass will be a challenge at this altitude and requires one of the longest walking days on the trek.
+After crossing the pass, descend to Ngawal, significantly lower at 3670m.
+Connecting the Popular Annapurna Circuit trail at Pisang toward Chame via Gyaru, and from Chame, we will drive back to Kathmandu.

 Day 10: Cross Khang La (5320 meters) and trek to Ngawal (3670 meters).